How to decorate a Christmas tree – the method professionals use for a flawless tree

 A fashionable option for the modern tree is a willow tree skirt, but as noted above, this would have to be placed on before the lights.

-If you're leaning into the trend of paper decs, this geometric tree skirt is the way forward.
-Because of its design, it can be altered to fit most tree sizes, plus folds flat for storage.
+If you're leaning into the trend of natural decs, this tree skirt is the way forward.
+Because of its design, it's also far from boring, adorned with a woven graphic pattern.

 FAQs